belgort-clark/teach-access/unit-1/module-1.md

 Similarly, people who are deaf will used "closed captioning" when watching a video or a transcript to read instead of listening to a podcast.

 Blindness and deafness are disabilities.
 There are many other disabilities that people can have that will affect the way they interact with the web.
+More on this later.

 ## The Americans with Disabilities Act